 The ulna contributes to the formation of the wrist and elbow joints.
 In a hinge joint, the ulna articulates with the humerus at its most proximal point, forming the elbow.
 The trochlea of the humerus is found to sit with the semi-lunar notch of the ulna to form a joint.

 Pronation (from the proximal joint) and supination (from the distal joint) of the forearm are caused by the ulna articulating with the radius proximally and distally.

-Question 2: Where is the Head of Ulna?
+2. Where is the head of the ulna?